GitHubBlog

 Settings Injection

 Workspace creation is not only a directory copy.
-The launcher composes the settings that make an agent useful in that repo: instructions, persona, skills, and optional AI provider credentials.
+The launcher composes the settings that make an agent useful in that repo: template-owned instructions, skills, and optional secret-free runtime preferences.
+A new Session then freezes its own runtime, credential source, model, and reasoning choices for reliable resume.

 The goal is simple: when the CLI starts, it should already know what kind of workspace it is in, which OpenAlice tools are available, and which model/provider config it should use.